svtsv01/2024_TikTokTechJam--blin--website/README.md

 # 2024_TikTokTechJam--blin--website
-Repository for the TikToc2024 website hosting
+Repository for the TikToK2024 TechJam website hosting